Why The Teenage Brain Is Susceptible To Addiction

 Some studies of the human brain have attempted to pinpoint the changes that occur during adolescence.
 Health researchers have found that dramatic spurts of both physical and intellectual growth happen during the teenage years; the negative health effects of teen substance abuse can interfere with these crucial processes at exactly the wrong time.

-As the brain changes, some brain functions form at different rates.
+As the brain develops, some functions mature at different rates.

-Teens are more likely to perceive social benefits of drug use (such as being accepted among peers or feeling more social) than they are to evaluate the negative effects.
-If you’re concerned about substance abuse in the life of a teen you know, get in touch with us now for help and support.
+Teens are more likely to perceive social benefits to drug use (such as being accepted among peers or feeling more sociable) than they are to evaluate negative effects.
+If you’re concerned about substance abuse in the life of a teen you know, contact a treatment provider for help and support.

 During adolescence, a young person goes through biological and psychological changes.
 In addition to the physical changes that mark growing up, the teen’s brain is also developing ways to work more effectively.
 One way it accomplishes this is through eliminating unnecessary synapses and connections between different parts of the brain.
 This kind of mental pruning allows the adult brain to be more focused and efficient.

 The teenage years are vital to healthy cognitive function as an adult, so it is important to maintain a strict level of healthy behavior during these years.
-Drug abuse can impact the brain’s ability to function in the short-term as well as prevent proper growth and development for later in life.
+Drug abuse can impact the brain’s ability to function in the short term as well as prevent proper growth and development in the long term.

 Substance abuse affects teen brain development by: